History of United States in Timeline

 Since January 1944, the Golden Globe Awards have been held annually.

-August 1945: Atomic Bombings of Hiroshima and Nagasaki
+August 1945: Atomic bombings of Hiroshima and Nagasaki

-July 4, 1946: Philippine Independence
+July 4, 1946: Philippines Independence

 On July 4, 1946, the Philippines was granted full independence from the U.S. following World War II.